juliaceliberti/Honours/Results/results.md

 Notes:
 - slight improvement
 - not sure what happened here with the training data - seemed much lower
+- also, over the 82 iterations used (due to early stopping) val loss started at 0.7465 and only decreased to around 0.64 - when more complex, seems to overfit but now doesn't seem to be fitting as well

 ### Predicting DNAm
 VECTOR REGRESSION